Getting started with the cf CLI

 To update one or more of the parameters for an existing user-provided service instance, use cf update-user-provided-service or cf uups.

-For more information about the cf update-user-provided-service and cf uups commands, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf update-user-provided-service and cf uups commands, use cf create-user-provided-service --help.

 The cf uups command does not update any parameter values that you do not supply.